hallbergandrew/charity-infinity-prototype/README.md

 ##ToDo
 * prompt users to fill in profile on first log in
-* Merge all profile editing pages into one.
 * User confirmations, lockouts, and timeouts
 * Admins